AmaseCocoa/amshrimp/README.md

 > **Note**
 > This project is **not** inactive.
 >
-> Most of our current development resources are going into the [rewrite](/iceshrimp/Iceshrimp.NET), to further our goal of increasing stability and performance.
+> Almost all of our current development efforts are going into the Iceshrimp.NET [rewrite](/iceshrimp/Iceshrimp.NET), to further our goal of increasing stability and performance.<br/>
+> This means that Iceshrimp-JS (this project) is only receiving security patches and minor bug fixes.
+Support is of course still available on the usual channels.
 >
-> This means that major changes to the JS codebase (this project), and especially to the database schema, are on hold for the time being.
-Bugs will of course still be fixed, and support is still available on the usual channels.
->
-> Once the rewrite is finished, there will be an easy upgrade path for existing Iceshrimp instances.
+> There is already an easy upgrade path available for existing Iceshrimp instances, though we don't recommend taking it just yet.<br/>
+> With Iceshrimp.NET getting ever-closer to a stable release, we hope you're just as excited as we are.
+Check out the [repository](/iceshrimp/Iceshrimp.NET) for more information.

 ---
 - Highlighted changes: